The best HBCUs of 2022

 Methodology

-To find the best HBCUs, Bankrate evaluated all 101 of them in four key areas: degrees offered, graduation rate, student-to-faculty ratio and alumni earnings.
+To find the best HBCUs, Bankrate evaluated over 100 institutions using four key factors: degrees offered, graduation rate, student-to-faculty ratio and alumni earnings.

 Degrees offered